COURSES FOR PROFESSIONALS

 To book a place on this course, please go to the Book Online section, email enquiries@bemagnificent.uk or call 07986 951154

-RESILIENT - SUPPORTING SELF-ESTEEM AND ASPIRATIONS
+RESILIENT - SUPPORTING SELF-ESTEEM AND CONFIDENCE

 This one-day course is designed to offer an opportunity for participants to relate theory to their own practice, to experience and review practical activities and strategies for use when working with service users.
 The course is experiential as well as theory based.
 The course is designed for participants to share their own experiences in this area as well as supporting the design and delivery of future work for themselves and their teams.
 Participants will have the opportunity to engage in a range of activities and examine evidenced based theory to improve their understanding and delivery of work in this area.